bnjbvr/trinity/README.md

 in Rust from scratch using the fantastic [matrix-rust-sdk](https://github.com/matrix-org/matrix-rust-sdk) crate.

-Bot commands can be implemented as WebAssembly modules, using [Wasmtime](https://github.com/bytecodealliance/wasmtime) as the WebAssembly virtual machine, and [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen) for conveniently implementing interfaces between the host and wasm modules.
+Bot commands can be implemented as WebAssembly components, using [Wasmtime](https://github.com/bytecodealliance/wasmtime) as the WebAssembly virtual machine, and [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen) for conveniently implementing interfaces between the host and wasm modules.